makerdao/community/governance/votes/Executive vote - May 30, 2024.md

 If this executive proposal passes, the following SBE parameter will be changed:

-- The [`vow.hump` (SBE Surplus Buffer Upper Limit)](https://mips.makerdao.com/mips/details/MIP104#9-1-smart-burn-engine-parameters) parameter will be increased by 5 million DAI seconds from 50 million DAI to **55 million DAI**.
+- The [`vow.hump` (SBE Surplus Buffer Upper Limit)](https://mips.makerdao.com/mips/details/MIP104#9-1-smart-burn-engine-parameters) parameter will be increased by 5 million DAI from 50 million DAI to **55 million DAI**.

 ### Approve RWAF DAO Resolution